TIBCOSoftware/cic-cli-main/README.md

   PATH=~/tibco-cli/bin:$PATH
   ```

-For windows, extract tar using [7zip](https://www.7-zip.org/).\
+#### For windows
+- Download archive from above [download table](#download) or using curl
+- Extract the archive
-Set path to extraced folder's bin folder in environment variables by navigating to\
+- Set path variable to extracted folder's bin folder in environment variables
-This PC -> Right click -> properties -> Adv System Settings -> Environment variables
+This can be done by navigating to `This PC -> Right click -> properties -> Adv System Settings -> Environment variables` \
+OR
+`setx /M PATH "%PATH%;<CLI's bin folder's path>"`

 ### Proxy